tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

    significant amount of time in the Python interpreter.
 2. Processes need to pay the overhead of communication with each other.

 The best choice of the above parallel utilities varies across machines and tasks.
 You can even combine threads and processes sometimes.

+Note that in tensorpack, all the multiprocessing DataFlow with "ZMQ" in the name creates __zero Python threads__: this is a key implementation detail that makes tensorpack DataFlow faster than the alternatives in Keras or Pytorch.

 For a new task, you often need to do a quick benchmark to choose the best pattern.
 See [Performance Tuning Tutorial](performance-tuning.html)